 Cambridge, MA 02138

 CUSS Student Paper Award

 The CUSS Student Paper Award goes to the student author of the paper the award committee regards as the best graduate student paper in community and urban sociology.
-The competition is open to both published and unpublished article-length papers (roughly 25 pages in length without tables or references) written by a graduate student in the last two years (2011 or 2012).
+The competition is open to both published and unpublished article-length papers (roughly 25 pages in length without tables or references) written by a graduate student in the last two years (2012 or 2013).
 The committee will accept sole-authored and multiple-authored papers as long as the applicant is the lead or senior author.
 No student-faculty collaborations can be accepted.
 The Committee will select the paper that demonstrates the most thoughtful, competent or innovative analysis of a theoretical or empirical issue that is germane to the Section’s main interests.
-Please send all papers electronically to the committee chair, Karyn Lacy, by March 1, 2013
+Please send all papers electronically to all committee members listed below by April, 30 2014.